 Part B contains two comma-separated actions.
 Part A contains only one.
-You usually are instructed to determine which part's first action can be done first.
+The GIs normally instruct you to determine which part's first action can be done first.
 The first action of both parts are identical in this RI, so they will necessarily be possible at the same place; your answer will be C and you will execute A. Because you are not attempting to execute all the actions of part B, it will never matter if you come to Independent or not, nor even whether the abbreviation CS is defined!